postsharp/Metalama.Documentation/conceptual/getting-started.md

 # Getting Started with Metalama

 1. **Install Metalama**.
 Add the `Metalama.Framework` package to your project.
-We also recommend to install [Metalama Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=PostSharpTechnologies.metalama).
+We also recommend that you install [Metalama Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=PostSharpTechnologies.metalama).

    See <xref:installing> for details.